Richardsilsa/OpenJegina/README.md

 3 - Have the project files

 **Steps**
-1 - Download or clone the files
+0 - Download or clone the files

+1 - Unzip the project

 2 - Open godot *or download it on https://godotengine.org/*